-Miley Cyrus’ Penis Cake Licking Caused Controversy & Her Role In ‘Hotel Transylvania’
+Miley Cyrus’ Penis Cake Licking Caused Controversy & Cost Her A Role In ‘Hotel Transylvania’

 On August 22, Miley Cyrus used Twitter as a confessional via a heap of tweets in which the superstar admitted to some major mistakes she has made in the past.
 One of those was regarding about how she lost her Hotel Transylvania role to Selena Gomez in late 2011.

-“I got kicked off hotel Transylvania for buying Liam [Hemsworth] a penis cake for his birthday and licking it.”
+“I got kicked off hotel Transylvania for buying Liam [Hemsworth] a penis cake for his birthday and licking it,” she said.

-When Miley was reportedly let go from her job voicing Mavis, Adam Sandler’s Dracula daughter for the G-rated film, she was just 19.
-This happened not long after the 26-year-old first started to date Liam, and about eight years since she played wholesome Hannah Montana.
+When Miley was reportedly let go from her job voicing Mavis, Adam Sandler’s Dracula’s daughter for the G-rated film, she was just 19-years-old.
+This happened not long after the now-26-year-old first started to date Liam, and about eight years since she played wholesome Hannah Montana.

 Meanwhile, today’s social media messages — which included the notorious penis cake licking — were probably meant to show how readily Miley is able to take responsibility for past transgressions.

-However, while she rattled on about what she did and the ramifications as a result of what she did on social media, the singer-actress told one particularly important truth.
-In her litany of tweets, she insisted her fans and her foes need to take into considration a truth regarding her faithfulness to her spouse.
+However, while she rattled on about what she did and the ramifications as a result of what she did on social media, the singer and actress told one particularly important truth.
+In her litany of tweets, she insisted her fans and her foes need to take into consideration a truth regarding her faithfulness to her spouse.

 “I can admit to a lot of things but I refuse to admit that my marriage ended because of cheating.
 Liam and I have been together for a decade.
 I’ve said it before & it remains true, I love Liam and always will.”